Deputy Commissioner: Leadership & Capability

 Tania Kura

-She has since worked in Central and Bay of Plenty Districts, The Royal New Zealand Police College and Eastern District in a variety of uniform, investigative and leadership areas including youth, intelligence, O/C station and operational field training.
+She has worked at The Royal New Zealand Police College and the districts of Canterbury, Southern, Central, Bay of Plenty, and Eastern in a variety of uniform and investigative and leadership areas.

 Tania Kura image